The Most Common Types Of Ants In Port St. Lucie

 South Florida is a paradise for many of its residents and visitors.
-It’s seemingly heavenly for another kind of inhabitant: ants.
+Unfortunately, it's also heavenly for another type of inhabitant: ants.

 Just like people seeking sunny surf and turf, ants can enter homes looking for water and food.
-Although their presence might seem benign at first, they can soon create multiple colonies within a home.
+Although seeing one or two ants may seem harmless at first, they can soon create multiple colonies within a home.
 Their insignificant presence can grow out of control in a short amount of time.

 Let's dive into the different ant species to watch out for in Port St. Lucie, FL.